ktship/Sheet_to_Images/README.md

 Sheet_to_Images
 ===============

-Convert spritesheet&plist of TexturePacker to each images.
+Convert spritesheet&plist of Zwoptex to each images.